Illuminating the lantern: coherent, spectro-polarimetric characterisation of a multimode converter: Results

 Here we present the results of the characterisation of the 19-port photonic lantern.
 See Supplement 1, Sec.
 3 for validation of the characterisation system on a \gls{SMF}, white light fringe finding and throughput/overlap integral performance of the device.

 We fabricate a 19-port photonic lantern with a multimode diameter of 34.7\,$\mu$m, a core refractive index of 1.44 and a cladding index with a contrast of $5.5\times10^{-3}$.
 Over the wavelengths swept, the output supports 23 LP modes below $\lambda_c = 1562$\,nm and 21 LP modes above $\lambda_c$.
-Hence, this is a marginally undersampled lantern, manufactured in order to guarantee that all the modes of interest are well within the strong guiding regime over the whole operational wavelength range.
+Hence, this is a marginally undersampled lantern, manufactured in order to guarantee that all the modes of interest are strongly bound over the whole operational wavelength range.

 The characterisation system takes data for this device in just over one hour, with time primarily spent on finding the position of the white light fringe.
 The data capture with the swept wavelength source takes less than 10 minutes, an important feature in enabling a tight feedback loop in the manufacture of devices.